Job Accommodation & Return to Work

 Accommodation is the art and science of treating people differently as a means to treat them equally.
 Employment accommodation is the process of tailoring work to meet the needs of an individual.
 It is an ongoing process of identifying and removing — or minimizing — the adverse effects of barriers in the work environment and in the methods of doing work.
 These barriers prevent a qualified person with a disability from achieving the expected outcomes of the job.

-We have successfully planned and implemented accommodations for hundreds of people, including call centre employees, IT professionals, lawyers, scientists, warehouse employees, professors, and university students.
-We have also accommodated people who have temporary disabilities due to injury.
+I have successfully planned and implemented accommodations for hundreds of people, including call centre employees, IT professionals, lawyers, scientists, doctors, warehouse employees, professors, and university students.
+I have also accommodated people who have temporary disabilities due to injury.

-Alan Cantor facilitates workshops on employment accommodation and ergonomics across Canada and the USA.
-During the past decade, he has taught the introductory course six times at the annual RESNA conference.
-He has also led seminars for members of the Vocational Rehabilitation Association of Canada, rehabilitation faculty and students at the University of Toronto and the University of North Carolina, members of the Human Resources Professional Association, and many other organizations.
+I have facilitated workshops on employment accommodation and return-to-work strategies across Canada and the USA.
+I taught the introductory course on the topic six years out of ten at the annual RESNA conference.
+I have also led seminars for members of the Vocational Rehabilitation Association of Canada, rehabilitation faculty and students at the University of Toronto and the University of North Carolina, members of the Human Resources Professional Association, and many other organizations.

 "Adaptable Chests" is an acronym for fifteen different accommodation strategies: